bravetechnologycoop/BraveSensor/firmware/README.md

 The default level is set to 60.
 This is based on the radar testing documented [here](https://docs.google.com/document/d/12TLw6XE9CSaNpguytS2NCSCP0aZWUs-OncmaDdoTKfo/edit?usp=sharing).

-### STATE0_WINDOW_TIME
+### STATE0_OCCUPANT_DETECTION_TIMER

 This is defined via a macro in the stateMachine.h header file

-It is the length of time (or window) after the door_status changes from an open to a closed state where entrance to state1 is allowed.
-After the state 0 timer has surpassed this window, the state machine with still in state 0 until this timer reset (door open and close)
+It is the length of time after the door_status changes from an open to a closed state where entrance to state1 is allowed.
+After the state 0 timer has surpassed this value, the state machine will stay in state 0 until this timer resets (door open and close)

 The length of time is default to 1 hour defined as 3600000 milliseconds